Positive Development: Design reporting

-Design Assessment
+Assessment

-Most rating tools prioritize resource efficiency and treat ‘reductions in negative impacts’ as if positive.
+Most rating tools prioritize resource efficiency and treat 'reductions in negative impacts' as if positive.
 Their baselines and benchmarks preclude net-positive impacts.
 Some provisions consider respective rights/responsibilities, but not broader ethical issues like improving human-nature relationships, reducing total resource flows or increasing social capital in the vicinity.
 Also, innovation is often valued for its own sake, not outcomes, and eco-efficiency saves owners money anyway.
-PD's ‘hierarchy of eco-innovation’ analysis instead prioritizes positive system-wide outcomes and net public benefits.
+PD's 'hierarchy of eco-innovation' analysis instead prioritizes positive system-wide outcomes and net public benefits.
 Being non-numerical, it allows self-assessment during design when scientific data is unavailable, time and ego has vested or irreversible decisions are made.

 PD Starfish

-The PD ‘starfish’ design and rating tool enables quantification while assisting designers to consider more dimensions of sustainability.
+The PD Starfish design and rating tool enables quantification while assisting designers to consider more dimensions of sustainability.
 It is a modified radar diagram with added layers and satellite diagrams.
-Since most life-cycle assessment tools estimate impacts between ‘-1’ (bad) to ‘0’ (best) or zero impact, eco-positive public benefits are excluded.
-Unlike rating tools, benchmarks for different sustainability factors are based on fixed biophysical conditions - not typical buildings, sites or practices.
-The starfish uses one scale to assess impacts in relation to fixed benchmarks (from ‘-1’ to ‘+1’) and a linear scale on another layer for scoring/comparison purposes.
+Since most life-cycle assessment tools estimate impacts between '-1' (bad) to '0' (best) or zero impact, eco-positive public benefits are excluded.
+Unlike rating tools, benchmarks for different sustainability factors are based on fixed biophysical conditions—not typical buildings, sites or practices.
+The starfish uses one scale to assess impacts in relation to fixed benchmarks (from '-1' to '+1') and a linear scale on another layer for scoring/comparison purposes.